esrlabs/score/docs/features/security_crypto/index.rst

 Memory safe language
 ---------------------

-Following the white house cybersecurity plan and other industry voices to improve robustness of critical systems by using memory safe languages S-CORE decided to have Rust as a 1st class citizen.
+Following the state-of-art technology and other industry voices to improve robustness of critical systems by using memory safe languages S-CORE decided to have Rust as a 1st class citizen.
 The security component MAY be developed entirely in Rust.